1. Have the Family Conversation

 Prepare ahead of an emergency.
 Gather a master folder with your parent that includes all important documentation in one secured place.
 As the paperwork is gathered, you can also assess if any documents are missing.
 This master folder should consist of everything from marriage certificates to financial assets information to military records and their life insurance policy in a fireproof locked box or a safe deposit box.
 Make sure your parent shares this location with the family to access when needed.

-We also suggest discussing a living will with your parent if they have not done this crucial step.
+We also suggest discussing a living will with your parent if they have not taken this crucial step.
 A living will (also known as an advanced directive) is a legal expression of what treatment a person would want in a future situation.
 This important document will help your family clearly understand their medical wishes in the event your parent can no longer communicate.
 This information may include resuscitation guidelines, whether they want dialysis, blood transfusions, palliative care, and when “extraordinary measures” should be taken.
 Like a power of attorney for financial decisions, medical power of attorney can make medical decisions on your parents’ behalf for end-of-life care.
 It’s best to consult with an eldercare attorney for advice on how to handle these details.

 7. Provide Your Family (and Yourself) with Emotional Support

 Change is hard for anyone.
 If you address concerns head-on while things are good, preparing for the worst (which may never happen) will empower the family with an action plan.
-Don’t allow your feelings to get in the way of progress but be sensitive because this transition can take a toll on everyone.
+Don’t allow your feelings to get in the way of progress, but be sensitive because this transition can take a toll on everyone.

 For Your Parents

 Facing this new phase of life can be scary for aging parents.
 They will be experiencing feelings of loss and uncertainty at a time in their life where change is complicated.
-They may be grieving the loss of a spouse, the loss of their independence, moving out of a family home, or afraid of the changes that will come.
+They may be grieving the loss of a spouse, the loss of their independence, or moving out of a family home, or they may be afraid of the changes that will come.
 Don’t belittle their concerns, brush off their fears, or look the other way when their behavior changes.
 Their feelings of sadness, loss, and anxiety can manifest in flashes of anger or acts of stubbornness and even depression.
 Be sensitive to the emotional toll that this transition can have on your parents.
 Be patient and supportive.
 Listen (really listen) to their concerns.

 For You and Your Siblings